judd-jacobs/code-you-capstone/project_plan.md

 The data pipeline follows a structured process to ensure clean and meaningful insights.

 1. **Data Loading**: Collect movie metadata, genres, and box office data from the TMDb and OMDb APIs.
-Supplement with CSV datasets containing historical Academy Award winners.
+Supplement with CSV datasets containing historical Academy Award winners (*stretch goal*).
 Gather transcripts from the Academy Awards Speech Database to analyze word frequency trends in speeches.
 Additionally, collect acceptance speech transcripts from the Academy Awards Acceptance Speech Database.

 2. **Data Cleaning**: Use pandas to manage missing values, ensure consistency across sources, and preprocess text data by tokenizing, removing stopwords, and normalizing words for word cloud generation.